What does it take to be successful at entrepreneurship?

-After all, building a business is a brave move, but risk-takers can weather the uncertainty and move forward.
+After all, building a business is a brave move, but risk-takers can weather the uncertainty and move forward to entrepreneurial success.

 One critical trait successful entrepreneurs must possess is a passion for their business.
 Without a genuine love for the work, many would-be entrepreneurs give up when the going gets tough.

 Passion isn’t related to a skill or behavior, so the Havard study doesn’t include it as a dimension.
 However, plenty of research in entrepreneurship literature indicates passion is a critical antecedent for starting, maintaining, and succeeding throughout the entrepreneurial journey.

 Passion for your new business can help you develop more confidence from the onset and help to convince others (like employees and investors) to join you on your journey.